 1981, and subsequently earned his MA in computer graphics and art education at the Ohio State University.
-He has taught animation at the School of Visual Arts in New York City where he met his future film directing partner, Carlos Saldanha.
-Wedge is co-founder and Vice President of Creative Development at Blue Sky Studios and is the owner of WedgeWorks, a film production company founded by Wedge.
+He has taught animation at the School of Visual Arts in New York City where he met his future film directing partner,

+Carlos Saldanha.
+Wedge is co-founder and Vice President of Creative Development at Blue Sky Studios and is the

 In 1982, Wedge worked for MAGI/SynthaVision, where he was a principal animator on the Disney film Tron, credited as a scene programmer.
-Some of his other works include Where the Wild Things Are (1983), Dinosaur Bob, George Shrinks, and Santa Calls.
+Some of his other works include Where the Wild Things Are (1983), Dinosaur

+Bob, George Shrinks, and Santa Calls.
 In 1998, he won an Academy Award for the short animated film, Bunny.

 He is also the voice of Scrat in the Ice Age film series, performing the character's "squeaks and squeals".[2]